We have compiled detailed information about the Master's degree program in Leading Innovative Organizations here.

 Digitization and globalization are driving the search to find tomorrow's solutions.
 Successful business leaders understand these megatrends and work proactively to shape the future by taking bold decisions under a high level of uncertainty.
 We work together with you to hone your creative, entrepreneurial, leadership and analytical skills to successfully master, and even excel, in these kinds of situations.

-The Covid-19 pandemic means there is a degree of tentativeness in the schedule.
-At the moment, JKU services and education will continue online and we are also prepared to start the new LIO cohort remotely.
-As the boot camp courses are taught primarily online anyway, our regular program would foresee on-site, in-person attendance in Linz for the "BC1: Induction - Team Development" course on September 14.
+The Covid-19 pandemic means there is a degree of uncertainty in regard to the schedule.
+At the moment, services and education will continue at the JKU online and we are also prepared to start the new LIO cohort remotely.
+As the boot camp courses are taught primarily online anyway, our regular program foresees on-site, in-person attendance in Linz for "BC1: Induction - Team Development" on September 9.
 Please monitor your personal health closely before making the decision to come to campus.
-If you have questions, please send an e-mail to: firstname.lastname@example.org for further advice.
+If you have questions or need advice, please send an e-mail to: firstname.lastname@example.org.

 Please note: These are the key course resources.
 Be sure to have a copy by the beginning of the course.